-NASA Experience: Ms. Payette reported to the NASA Johnson Space Center in Houston, Texas, in August 1996.
+NASA experience: Ms. Payette reported to the NASA Johnson Space Center in Houston, Texas, in August 1996.
 She completed basic astronaut training in April 1998 and was assigned to work on technical issues in robotics for the Astronaut Office.
 A veteran of two space flights, STS-96 (1999) and STS-127 (2009), she logged over 611 hours in space.

 Starting in , Ms. Payette worked as a Capsule Communicator (CAPCOM) at Mission Control Center in Houston and was Lead CAPCOM for Space Shuttle Mission STS-121 (2006).
 The CAPCOM is responsible for all communications between ground controllers and the astronauts in flight.

-From to , Julie Payette served as the flight engineer on the crew of STS-127 aboard Space Shuttle Endeavour on the 29th Shuttle mission to the International Space Station.
+From to , Julie Payette served as the flight engineer on the crew of STS-127 aboard Space Shuttle Endeavour on the 29th Shuttle mission to the ISS.
 During this mission, also known as ISS Assembly Mission 2J/A, the crew completed the construction of the Kibo Japanese Experiment Module, installed scientific experiments on its Exposed Facility and delivered critical spare parts and replacement batteries to the orbital complex.
 Robotics technology was used almost every day on this assembly mission and Ms. Payette operated all three robotic arms – the Shuttle's Canadarm, the Space Station's Canadarm2, and a special-purpose Japanese arm on Kibo.
 A record 13 astronauts of 5 different nationalities were together on board while the Shuttle was docked to the ISS.
 It was also the first time two Canadians were in space at the same time (Robert Thirsk).
 The 16-day mission included five spacewalks, travelling 10.5 million kilometres in 248 orbits around the Earth.

 In , Julie Payette undertook a fellowship as a Public Policy Scholar at the prestigious Woodrow Wilson Center for International Scholars in Washington, D.C.
 In October 2011, Ms. Payette became the scientific authority for Quebec in Washington on behalf of Quebec's Department of Economic Development, Innovation and Export Trade.
 During her assignment, Ms. Payette remained a member of the Canadian Astronaut Corps.
 In July 2013, Ms. Payette retired from the CSA to become Chief Operating Officer of the Montreal Science Centre as well as Vice President of the Canada Lands Company, positions she held until 2016.
-On July 13, 2017, it was officially announced the Ms. Payette would become Canada’s 29th Governor General.
+On July 13, 2017, it was officially announced that Ms. Payette would become Canada's 29th Governor General.
 Her installation took place on October 2, 2017.